Accruing for Expected Award Expenses

 - CGA will send a Final Financial Report/Invoice to the sponsor on October 29, 2021

 - Check to see if the actual expense was recorded

 - If the actual expense is greater than the accrual, clear the deficit

 - If the actual expense is less than the accrual, contact CGA

 - If the actual expense is not recorded or is incomplete, record a subsequent accrual

 - Date the subsequent accrual entry for October 31, 2021 with an automated reversal on November 1, 2021

 Award Inactivation (120 days after expiration)

-If the actual expenses still have not posted by 120 days after award expiration, the Department is responsible for the costs.
+If the actual expenses still have not posted by 120 days after the award expiration, the department is responsible for the costs.
 CGA will revise the final invoice, refund the sponsor for the accrued amount, and inactivate the award fund.
-The Department is responsible for any accrued expense where the actual cost has not posted to the GL by 120 days from the award expiration date.
+The department is responsible for any accrued expense where the actual cost has not posted to the GL by 120 days from the award expiration date.